 If you need a quick and easy fix fos a stubborn boot-related issue, then go ahead and use Tenorshare Windows Boot Genius!

 2. Upgrade to a 64bit version of Windows 10

 If you’re planning to upgrade to a 64bit version of Windows 10, you will need a processor that supports CMPXCHG16b instruction, but you can upgrade to a 32bit version of Windows 10 without any major issues.
 This is a workaround and not the best solution, but it’s worth giving it a try.

 - Download 32-bit version of Windows you’re currently using and install it instead of your current version.

 - Make sure that you create a backup for your important files.

 - Download all the updates and when you get asked to upgrade to Windows 10, do so.

-- You’ll upgrade to 32bit version of Windows 10, and it will be activated on Microsoft’s servers.
-Great thing about this is that activation is limited only to your hardware, not to the version of Windows 10 you’re using.
+- The great thing about this is that activation is limited only to your hardware, not to the version of Windows 10 you’re using.

 - Download 64bit version of Windows 10.

-- Use Creation Media program and choose Create installation media for another PC.
-You’ll need an empty DVD or USB flash drive to complete this step.
+- Use Creation Media program and choose to Create installation media for another PC.

 - Perform a clean install of Windows 10 but remember to skip the step when asked to enter the serial number.